Jonathan Jackson (actor): Music

 As a child, Jackson took guitar lessons and taught himself to play the piano.
 Growing up he had an evolving band with various family members.
 In 2000, the band included his brother, uncle and father and was named "Scarlet Road".
-By 2002, Jonathan and his brother Richard had named their group "Jono and the Rock".
+By 2002, Jackson and his brother Richard had named their group "Jono and the Rock".

 The ensemble morphed into Enation, where Jackson is the frontman, playing guitar, vocals and writing most of the songs.
-Other band members include Jonathan's brother Richard (drums), and their friend Jonathan Thatcher (bass, previously of Delirious?)
+Other band members include Jackson's brother Richard (drums), and their friend Jonathan Thatcher (bass, previously of Delirious?)

 The band has released several albums and their song "Feel This" became a Top 10 hit on the iTunes national Rock Charts after it was featured on the CW television drama series One Tree Hill.
 Enation's songs have also been featured on Riding the Bullet, and General Hospital.

-As well as performing as singer, guitarist & piano Jackson also wrote the song "The Morning of the Rain" featured on episode 7 and 19 of the first season of Nashville.
-Enation have also landed on the Billboard Top 10 (Live From Nashville DVD, #9) and have garnered numerous radio and TV appearances including live performances on The View and VH1's Big Morning Buzz Live.
+As well as performing as singer, guitarist & piano Jackson also wrote the song "The Morning of the Rain" featured on episodes 7 and 19 of the first season of Nashville.
+Enation also landed on the Billboard Top 10 (Live From Nashville DVD, #9) and have garnered numerous radio and TV appearances including live performances on The View and VH1's Big Morning Buzz Live.

 In June 2020, Jackson recorded a song dedicated to the Hilandar and Serbian Orthodox monasteries in Kosovo.

 Books

-In the spring of 2012, Jackson released a book of poetry under the pen name J. S. Jackson, titled Book of Solace and Madness.
+In the spring of 2012, Jackson released a book of poetry under the name J. S. Jackson, titled Book of Solace and Madness.
 In June 2012, he discussed his yet-to-be-released book entitled Acting in the Spirit, which would discuss the connection between his Eastern Orthodox Christian faith and his acting career.
 In November 2014, Jackson released The Mystery of Art: Becoming an Artist in the Image of God.

 Personal life

 Family

 At age 20, Jackson married former General Hospital actress Lisa Vultaggio on June 21, 2002.
 Jackson told the Chicago Sun-Times, "Some people thought we were a little young to get married.
 But we didn't see the need to wait.
 When it's right, it's right."
 The couple moved to Jackson's hometown of Battle Ground, Washington, to raise their family.
-They have three children: Caleb (born June 21, 2003), Adora (born in the summer of 2005), and Titus Gabriel (born October 7, 2010).
+They have three children: Caleb (b.
+June 21, 2003), Adora (b.
+2005), and Titus Gabriel (b.
+October 7, 2010).